Sonia Harris From Primary School Teacher to Home Business Success

 He looked at me.
 I could see the disappointment in his eyes.
 He told me that I was going to end up a single mum with children with different fathers.
 I can remember trying to hold back the tears as I told him that I would not give up my education and that I would not end up like those girls.
 My father then did not talk to me during the whole of my pregnancy.
 That was a very difficult period of my life.

 My beautiful daughter was born.
 As soon as I was able to I started research university courses.
 I always had a passion to teach and loved sport.
 I decided to train as a PE teacher and look for a course with a creche.

 I was really fortunate to find a course at a local university.
 It was a tough 3 and a half years.
-I’d wake up sleep deprived.
+I would wake up sleep deprived.
 Get my daughter ready.
 Drop her off at the creche, which luckily was next door to the university.

-At the end of the day when my classmates went off to the student union pub I’d go pick up my daughter.
-Once my daughter was in bed which was about 8 pm I’d then work on my assignments.
-I had some challenges and at one point I did not believe I’d get through to the end of the course.
+At the end of the day when my classmates went off to the student union pub I would go pick up my daughter.
+Once my daughter was in bed which was about 8 pm I would then work on my assignments.
+I had some challenges and at one point I did not believe I would get through to the end of the course.

-I qualified as a teacher and got my first job in a Catholic Primary School, although I’m not Catholic myself.
+I qualified as a teacher and got my first job in a Catholic Primary School, although I am not Catholic myself.
 I remember having the interview and being offered the job.
 I was invited in to meet my new class.

 I walked into the classroom and all I could hear was the teacher shrieking at the children in a high pitched voice.
 None of the children were taking any notice of her.
 I began to feel very anxious and I think even began to get cold feet.